 Public presentations may be ticketed, but they cannot exclude the public or limit who may be a member of the audience.
 If the event has limited capacity, everyone must have equal access or opportunity to attend on a first come, first serve basis.
-Examples of the types of events these grants support include art exhibitions, film screenings, music, dance, and theater performances, online arts programming, literary readings and publications, local arts festivals, and other activities.
-Examples of live virtual events include livestreamed concerts or performances, virtual artist talks, virtual Q&A's and other activities.
+Examples of events that City-funded grants support include art exhibitions; film screenings; music, dance, and theater performances; online arts programming; literary readings and publications; arts festivals.
+Examples of eligible live virtual events include livestreamed concerts or performances; virtual artist talks; Q&A's and other activities.